-The dominant oscillation on 0.05 hPa that was observed with the ground-based radiometer in Seoul has a period of 15 days.
-However in the periodogram at the latitude circle of Seoul (37° N, Fig. 4, lower panel), the dominant wave is T = 20, s = 1 (i.e., westward travelling with wave number 1 and a period of 20 days) and has an amplitude of approximately 0.2 ppm.
-Another relatively strong oscillation is T = 16, s = -1 (i.e., eastward travelling with wave number 1 and a period of 16 days).
-The absence of the locally observed oscillation at 15 days in the zonal mean and the presence of the 16 and 20 day waves as seen in the zonal mean, but not locally above Seoul indicates a longitudinally varying amplitude of these waves.
+-1 (i.e., eastward traveling with wave number 1 and a period of 16 days).
+The absence of the locally observed oscillation at 15 days in the zonal mean and the presence of the 16and 20-day-waves as seen in the zonal mean, but not locally above Seoul, indicates a longitudinally varying amplitude of these waves.
 The longitudinal dependence will be discussed later.
-The westward travelling 20 day wave is also observed in geopatential discussed later.
-The westward travelling 20 day wave is also observed in geopotential height.
-However, the eastward travelling 16-day wave as observed in water vapor is absent in geopotential height.
-In fact, all eastward travelling and stationary waves are absent in the geopotential height field at 37° N.
+The westward-traveling 20-day wave is also observed in geopotential height.
+However, the eastward-traveling 16day wave as observed in water vapor is absent in geopotential height.
+In fact, all eastward-traveling and stationary waves are absent in the geopotential height field at 37° N.

 Above Bern, the dominant oscillation at 0.05 hPa has a period of 15.5 days (Fig. 1, middle panel).
 Other relatively strong oscillations above Bern on 0.05 hPa are observed with periods of 11 and 20 days.
-These oscillations are also seen in the zonal mean at 47° N (Fig. 4, middle panel).
-These three oscillations have zonal wave number 1 where the 11 and the 15.5 day waves are eastward travelling and the 20 day wave is westward travelling.
-However, the 20 day wave is stronger than the 15.5 day wave in the zonal mean, whereas the opposite is the case locally above Bern.
-In geopotential beingt, only the westward travelling 20 day wave is present, similar to the situation at height, only the westward travelling 20 day wave is present, similar to the situation at the latitude of Seoul (37° N).
+These oscillations are also seen in the zonal mean at 47° N (Fig. 5, middle panel).
+These three oscillations have zonal wave number 1 where the 11- and the 15.5-day waves are eastward traveling and the 20-day wave is westward traveling.
+However, the 20-day wave is stronger than the 15.5-day wave in the zonal mean, whereas the opposite is the case locally above Bern.
+In geopotential height, only the westward-traveling 20-day wave is present, similar to the situation at the latitude of Seoul (37° N).

-In the polar region (at 67° N, Fig. 4, upper panel), the dominant wave is also the westward travelling 20 day wave with zonal wave number 1, like at mid-latitudes.
-However,

-- this 20 day wave also has a strong eastward travelling component.
-This combination of two waves with the same period travelling in opposite directions results in a standing oscillation with two nodes around the latitude circle.
+In the polar region (at 67° N, Fig. 5, upper panel), the dominant wave is also the westward-traveling 20-day wave with zonal wave number 1, like at midlatitudes.
+However, this 20day wave also has a strong eastward-traveling component.
+This combination of two waves with the same period traveling in opposite directions results in a standing wave with two nodes around the latitude circle.
 This is shown further below in the discussion of the longitudinal dependence of the observed waves.
-In the local observations at Sodankylä on 0.05 hPa, the dominant oscillation has a period between 18 and - 25 20 days, which is consistent with the zonal mean results.
-Oscillations of minor importance within the range of the quasi 16-day wave have periods of 13 and 15.5 days and they appear both locally and in the zonal mean.
+In the local observations at Sodankylä on 0.05 hPa, the dominant oscillation has a period between 18 and 20 days, which is consistent with the zonal mean results.
+Oscillations of minor importance within the range of the quasi 16-day wave have periods of 13 and 15.5 days, and they appear both locally and in the zonal mean.
 The zonal mean waves in geopotential height in the polar mesosphere are different to the waves in water vapor.
 The strong waves in water vapor with periods of 20, 15.5 and 13 days do not appear in geopotential height.
 The dominant wave in geopotential height has a period between 24 and 28 days.
 Within the range of the quasi 16-day wave, a wave with a period of 18 days is found in geopotential height, but not in water vapor.
-Also, the situation in the polar region is different to the one at mid-latitudes.
-The westward travelling 20 day wave that is present in the geopotential height data from the mid-latitudinal mesosphere does not exist at 67° N.
+Also, the situation in the polar region is different to the one at midlatitudes.
+The westward-traveling 20-day wave that is present in the geopotential height data from the midlatitudinal mesosphere does not exist at 67° N.